webhintio/hint/packages/rule-stylesheet-limits/README.md

 ## What does the rule check?

-When targeting versions of IE less than 10, this rule checks if one of the following limit is exceeded:
+When targeting versions of IE less than 10, this rule checks if one of the following limits is exceeded:
 * 4095 rules
+* 31 stylesheets
+* 4 levels of imports

-When targeting modern browsers, this rule checks if one of the following limit in IE10+ is exceeded:
+When targeting modern browsers, this rule checks if one of the following limits in IE10+ is exceeded:
 * 65535 rules
+* 4095 stylesheets

 ### Examples that **trigger** the rule